bgfoley/Nectar-Hedge-Axelar/DOCS.md

 ```
 ### _addCollateral

 Internal function used to add collateral to the Hedge's Fraxlend account, updating the collateral balance.
+This will be called by the Position Manager via cross chain messaging (if protocol is split between two blockchains), or directly if on the same network, after the Position Manager has received a call from Hedge to sell short on the perp side and add collateral to the long position.

 ```solidity
 function _addCollateral(uint256 _amount) external onlyAxelarRelay